-Intestinal malrotation is defined as abnormal position of the duodenojejunal junction, within the peritoneal cavity.
-It occurs due to failure of bowel to take its normal place.
-It may sometimes lead to acute intestinal obstruction, a life threatening surgical emergency.
+Intestinal malrotation is defined as an abnormal position of the duodenojejunal junction, within the peritoneal cavity.
+It occurs due to failure of the bowel to take its normal place.
+It may sometimes lead to acute intestinal obstruction, a life-threatening surgical emergency.

 Normal embryonic development

 During the 2nd month of embryonic life, intestinal loops rotate in the yolk stalk outside the abdomen around the axis of the superior mesenteric artery.
 The duodenojejunal loop grows faster than the distal loop which facilitates its rotation of 90° anticlockwise.
 After the 2nd month, the duodenojejunal loop returns to the abdomen and rotates for an additional 180° anticlockwise.

 Fixation of the rotated bowel follows to the retroperitoneum.
 The fixation of the bowel loops with a mesentery extending from the upper left abdomen to the lower right abdomen.

 Nonrotation results after the return of the bowel loops to the abdomen which leads to the abnormal location of the colon to the left of the abdomen and the small bowel to the right.
 It is usually asymptomatic and discovered accidentally with imaging studies.
 During malrotation, the cecocolic loop rotates for 90° leading to fixation of the cecum in the mid-upper abdomen with peritoneum that can cause intestinal obstruction.

 Clinical Picture of Pediatric Intestinal Malrotation